-It was an easy enough challenge as a) I had 0 ranking and b) Alexa has a solution for that.
+It was an easy enough challenge as a) I had 0 rankings and b) Alexa has a solution for that.

 I’m happy to report that my page rank has increased from no ranking to 18,174,655.

 A tip about Alexa numbers: The higher the number, the less traffic your site is getting.
-Google has a global rank of 29, that means they are obviously dong better than me because they get a LOT of traffic.
+Google has a global rank of 29, which means they are obviously doing better than me because they get a LOT of traffic.
 The fact that I do have a number is AWESOME!
 And it only took three weeks.

 I’m also getting an average of four unique visitors per day according to Alexa, which meets another objective: to increase my visitor traffic from 10 per week.
 I’ve not yet ranked for the UK as most of my traffic seems to come from the US, but there’s time.
 I’m not just relying on Alexa for my site analytics but that’s another blog post for another day.